 Think of yourself as an asset portfolio manager, because that’s what you are.
 In the same way fund managers need to analyze company financial data and operational performance before making investment decisions, you need to analyze your SEO competitors to inform your investment decisions.

-I see a lot of companies dive right into a new market and immediately start spending money on pay-per-click advertising, landing page design, and social media marketing without really identifying if and where the opportunity lies.
+In 2017, there are still a lot of companies that dive right into a new market and immediately start spending money on pay-per-click advertising, landing page design, and social media marketing without really identifying if and where the opportunity lies.

 This whole approach of ready, fire, aim may work for some but it is the exception and not the rule.